alepekhin/pick-up-the-pieces/IdentityService/README.md

 ```

-The folder "example" contains working example backend and frontend copied from other sources on github.
+The folder "example" contains working example with authentication with keycloak or google

-- start backend `npm start`
+(uncomment desired)

+- npm i
-- start frontend `npm start`
+- npm start

 Here’s a list of OIDC endpoints that the Keycloak publishes.
 These URLs are useful if you are using a non-Keycloak client adapter to talk OIDC with the auth server.
 These are all relative URLs and the root of the URL being the HTTP(S) protocol, hostname, and usually path prefixed with /auth: i.e. https://localhost:8080/auth